ppy/osu-wiki/wiki/Rules/Macro_rules/en.md

 [!Allowed][true] You bind multiple in-game inputs to the same key.

 This is allowed as the osu! client allows you to do so.
-The rule only applies to the input going from your keyboard into your osu! client, and excludes how the osu! client itself proceeds it. (eg. binding it to multiple keys in gameplay)
+The rule only applies to the input going from your mice or keyboard into your osu! client, and excludes how the osu! client itself proceeds it. (eg. binding it to multiple keys in gameplay)

 ![Disallowed][false] The `B`-key is pressed down.
 Moving the `A`-key down causes the `B`-key to release.[^RappySnappy]

 This is **not** allowed as a movement on the `A`-key causes a game action on a different key, the `B`-key.

----

-Technology not specifically covered by these rules, but clearly conflicting with the spirit of rhythm games, are prone to be addressed in the future and are not inheritly allowed.
-If a program is doing something to help you play the game that you should be doing yourself, it isn't okay!

 ## Notes